remykarem/remykarem.github.io/books-src/system-design-book/src/data-sync/webhook/index.md

   This is the server, in the context of webhook, is a system that provides data (in particular, notification).

 * Webhook consumer (receiver)

+  This is the client, the system which requires the data.

 To create a webhook, register the webhook URL with the webhook provider.
 Then, subscribe the webhook to events of interest.